Samuel Tenka

 Supremacy

-RIGHTS RESERVED --- But the enumeration in the Constitution of certain rights shall not be construed to deny or disparage others retained by the people.
+RIGHTS RESERVED --- But the enumeration in the Constitution of certain rights shall not be construed to deny or disparage others retained by the People.
 And the powers not delegated to the United States by the Constitution are reserved to the States, or if they be prohibited by the Constitution to the States, to the People.

-OATH --- The Legislators, Electors for President and Vice President, executive Officers and judicial Officers, both of the United States and of the several States, shall be bound by oath or affirmation to support this Constitution.
+OATH --- The Legislators, Electors for President and Vice President, executive officers and judicial officers, both of the United States and of the several States, shall be bound by oath or affirmation to support this Constitution.

 The President Elect shall, before entering on the execution of the Office of President, take the following oath or affirmation: I do solemnly swear (or affirm) that I will faithfully execute the Office of President of the United States, and will to the best of my ability preserve, protect, and defend the Constitution of the United States.

-And no person shall be Legislator, or Elector of President and Vice-President, or hold any Office, civil or miltary, under the United States or under any State, who, having previously taken an oath or affirmation as required by this section to support the Constitution of the United States, shall have engaged in insurrection or rebellion against the same or given aid or comfort to the enemies thereof.
+And no person shall be Legislator, or Elector of President and Vice-President, or hold any office, civil or miltary, under the United States or under any State, who, having previously taken an oath or affirmation as required by this section to support the Constitution of the United States, shall have engaged in insurrection or rebellion against the same or given aid or comfort to the enemies thereof.
 But the Congress may, by a vote of two thirds of each Chamber, remove such disability.

 Article 5

 AMENDMENT PROCESS IN GENERAL --- an amendment to this Constitution shall be adopted once nationally proposed then within seven years ratified by three fourths of States.
-If after those seven years, three times as many States have ratified as have explicitly rejected, then the amendment shall be adopted.
+If after those seven years, three times as many States have explicitly ratified as have explicitly rejected, then the amendment shall be adopted.

 National proposal shall occur by one of two methods: by two thirds of each Chamber of Congress, or by a National Convention called by the States.

 NATIONAL CONVENTION --- A National Convention shall be called on application of two thirds the States, as transmitted in one signed document to the President.
-To this Convention, each State shall be entitled two Delegates, elected by Pair Voting as follows.
-Each voter, selecting one or more candidates, shall be construed as approving any pair of candidates with at least one selected candidate; then the most approved pair of candidates shall win.
-The Delegates shall convene for at most one year, whereupo the convention shall dissolve.
-An amendment shall be proposed only with two thirds of votes with each Delegate entitled as many votes as their State is entitled Representatives; and simultaneously with two thirds of votes with each Delegate entitled one vote.
+To this Convention, each State shall be entitled two Delegates, elected by PairVoting as follows.
+Each voter shall select one or more candidates, and that pair of candidates shall win that, among all pairs, overlaps the selections of the greatest number of voters.
+The Delegates shall convene for at most one year.
+An amendment shall be proposed only with two thirds of votes in two senses simultaneously: with each Delegate entitled as many votes as their State is entitled Representatives, and with each Delegate entitled one vote.

-RESTRICTION --- But no State shall, without its consent, be deprived of its equal suffrage in the Senate.
+HISTORICAL RESTRICTION --- But no State shall, without its consent, be deprived of its equal suffrage in the Senate.

 Article 6